SYNAPTIC · ORGANIC MEMORY MANAGER · v2.3.0b1

 What's wrong with traditional memories?

-• LLM Memories are just more text to be processed in the current context, bloating more and more ovet time.
+• LLM Memories are just more text to be processed in the current context, bloating more and more over time.

 • Recall quality degrades over time as the embedding space saturates.